-Christmas celebrations start early in Holland as the Dutch day for gift-giving isn't Christmas day, it's the 5th December.
+Christmas in Amsterdam starts early as the Dutch day for gift-giving isn't Christmas day, it's the 5th December.
 Sinterklaas (St Nicholas), brings children their presents on the 5th of December, which is the eve of St Nicholas's day.

 Stop to take a selfie with one of the life-sized statues of the Night Watch as you browse the stalls around this atmospheric market.

 There are lots of restaurants and bars around the square, so it’s a good place to end a day of Christmas shopping and start your evening.

 Every year the Ice Village sets up on this square in the Museum Quarter.
 Over 50 local and international stalls await you, selling gifts, food and drink.

 The massive basin of the Museumplein fountain is turned into a very popular ice skating rink, surrounded by museums and drawing thousands of visitors every year.

 This is the place to go for ice skating and eating.
 Take to the ice to practice your figures of eight, then warm up with a mulled wine and some olibollen, delicious little deep-fried dumplings.

 The market opens in early November, getting progressively more Christmassy in December.

 Your Christmas break in Amsterdam would not be complete without seeing the massive 20 ft Christmas tree in front of the Royal Palace.
 Decorated with 40,000 bulbs, it’s a magical sight to get you into the festive mood.
 And don’t worry, the bulbs are all energy efficient LEDs so the environmental impact is minimal.